shcaba/Sebastes_melanops_OR/Document/_main.md

 ### Recreational Landings and Discards

 Recreational landings and discards by fleet are shown in Table \ref{tab:catch_history}.
-Comparisons of the catch in each recreational fishery for the current and previous assessments are in Figure ??.
+Comparisons of the catch in each recreational fishery for the current and previous assessments are in Figure \ref{fig:catch-bridge}.

 #### Historic Ocean Boat Landings and Discards (1973 - 2000)